H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

 2. Modify container minimum drag 667.
 Fix the inconsistency between the distance between the canvas and the mouse when zooming down and dragging.
 3. Innercontainerdragup needs to pass config.
 ## 0.2.0
-Modify the transfer of the commander to obtain the config.
-The commander is no longer exported from the index.
-When it needs to be used, it is obtained from the config.
+Modify the transmission of the commander to obtain the config.
+The commander will no longer be exported from the index.
+When it needs to be used, it will be obtained from the config.
 Add the class name on the left to facilitate customization.
 ## 0.1.10
 Modify eslint dependency recommendation
 ## 0.1.9